adirbashari/Museum_Robot/README.md

   This folder contins the code of the web interface.
   The web interface provides the robot manager a way to perform ongoing management of the museum stations and the current tour for visitors.
-  Written in JavaScript and interfaces with the database backend restdb.io, that stores all the site data. website link: https://museum-robot.github.io/Museum-robot/museum%20website/museum_robot_website user name and password to the website: admin, admin
+  Written in JavaScript, HTML and interfaces with the database backend restdb.io, that stores all the site data. website link: https://museum-robot.github.io/Museum-robot/museum%20website/museum_robot_website user name and password to the website: admin, admin